 Consider sharing a brief explanation of any existing strategic partnerships as well.

 Finally, asking for donations in person is a conversation.
 Never let your ‘prepared’ information or pitch take the center stage.
 Conversations are fluid, so listen actively and go with the flow.
 Adapt and change how and what you say depending on what your prospect is sharing with you.
+Be open to questions from them as you go on with your donation request pitch.

 4. Practice Makes Perfect (Or At Least Great)